 Reason before Committee: This application is before the Planning Committee as a result of being called in by Councillor Butcher.
-The reason for the call-in is that although the house is outside the DAB it is on the site of former cottages and is compliant with the NPPF.
+The reason for the call-in is that although the house is outside the DAB it is on the site of former cottages.